YoCodingMonster/OpenFreezeCenter/README.md

 # MSI Dragon Center for Linux
-# )fficial name :- OpenFreezeCenter
+# Official name :- OpenFreezeCenter

 - This project will be weekly Updated!
 - For more features do comment and share your views!